schryllk/blackjackGame/README.md

 # Blackjack
 Welcome to the Casino.
-The manager needs a new Blackjack game.
-So you have been hired to write a program the will handle 1 - 5 players and can bet 5 to 100 dollars.
-You will start with a shoe of 4 decks and shuffle the decks when you get below 30% left in the shoe you will reshuffle.

-The Casino owner want to see a prototype of the application, proof of concept.
+The Casino owner want to see a prototype of a BlackJack application, proof of concept.
 Using only 1 deck and one player, no beating.
 Just to make sure that the basic logic of the application works before moving forward with the application.

 ## The rules are simple...